SAT / ACT Prep Online Guides and Tips

 Read More

-Transition Questions on SAT Writing: Tips and Examples
+Transition Questions on SAT Reading and Writing: Tips and Examples

 In writing, transitions are important because they help establish logical connections between ideas.
-On the SAT Writing and Languge section, questions about transitions are a major component of the test.
-In this article, I will thoroughly explain the types of transition questions on the SAT and provide detailed advice on how to correctly answer these questions.
+On the SAT Reading and Writing section, questions about transitions are an important component of the test.
+In this article, I explain the types of transition questions on the SAT and provide detailed advice on how to correctly answer these questions.

 Read More